Black Sheep head to Bournemouth

 All the members of the chorus who intend to get together singing chose 2 cotton fabrics from the stash I had purchased.
 Noey helped tremendously at this stage by getting acrylic templates of the design made up.
 That meant the cutting out (using a rotary knife) became so much easier.

+Then the hard graft started.
+I decided to make the masks batch style, completing one stage on all the masks before moving on to the next.
+This meant the process became easier as it became automatic and I then didn’t need to refer to the complicated instructions repeatedly.
 I added three internal strips of fabric so that wearers could add in an extra filter layer if they choose plus an external nose wire casing on the top piece of the mask and a buttonhole with adjustable elastic for the bottom.
 I felt this was necessary so that we achieve a good fit for the mask no matter what shape or sized face the wearer has.
+Putting all the pieces together I used the burrito method, where all the seams are enclosed - quite fiddly but a much neater and professional finish.
+Singers had the choice of ear loops or elastic going around the head, both adjustable for the same reason.

 The form of the mask was created using plastic canvas - a flexible plastic with lots of holes in it making breathing less difficult than using an interfacing.
 The first design used long cable ties or corsetry boning to make the shape however this left the middle section prone to collapse after washing so it wasn’t ideal.